Welcome to Punjabi Studies at UBC

 The Department of Asian Studies at UBC represents the premiere department in Canada dedicated to the study of Asia, and indeed is among the strongest in North America overall.
 The Department is responsible for teaching a wide range of languages and their literatures, cultural history, and linguistics.
 Punjabi occupies a central place in the Department’s South Asia program, and represents one of the largest and longest-standing Punjabi-language programs in the world, outside of South Asia.

 Community engagement is a major commitment of the Punjabi Studies program at UBC.
 We have partnered with numerous community organizations over the past decade, including the Vancouver International Bhangra Celebration (for several public events and a conference); the Dr. Hari Sharma Foundation (for several public events at UBC and elsewhere, and for our annual program, described below); the Chetna Association of Canada; Rangmanch Punjabi Theatre; and other organizations.
-One special new related development in the Department of Asian Studies is the founding of a Dr. B. R. Ambedkar Annual Memorial Lecture, a cooperative project of the Department of Asian Studies, The Robert H. N. Ho Family Foundation Program in Buddhism and Contemporary Society 何鴻毅家族基金佛學與當代社會課程, and the Centre for India and South Asia Research in the Institute for Asian Research in partnership with the Institute of Humanities at Simon Fraser University,the Dr. Hari Sharma Foundation, and the Chetna Association of Canada.
-The first of these Annual Lectures will take place in November 2017.
+One special new related development in the Department of Asian Studies is the founding of a Dr. B. R. Ambedkar Annual Memorial Lecture, a cooperative project of the Department of Asian Studies, The Robert H. N. Ho Family Foundation Program in Buddhism and Contemporary Society 何鴻毅家族基金佛學與當代社會課程, and the Centre for India and South Asia Research in the Institute for Asian Research in partnership with the Institute of Humanities at Simon Fraser University, the Dr. Hari Sharma Foundation, and the Chetna Association of Canada.
+The first of these Annual Lectures took place in November 2017.
 The goal of these programs is to bring scholarship to a wider public, and to explore research related to topics of broad interest and import.
-The Punjabi Language Oral History program, also described on this site, is fundamentally driven by a commitment to community engagement, and involves students in the documentation and dissemination of Punjabi Canadian history.
-This commitment to local history has been extended in 2017 with Dr. Murphy’s role in a Canada 150+ project entitled “Canada at 150+: Trauma, Memory, and the Story of Canada,” a series of art events in Vancouver that explore painful aspects of the story of Canada to be recognized as a part of the commemoration of the confederation of Canada in 2017.
-The project is being directed by the South Asian Canadian Histories Association (SACHA), of which Dr. Murphy is a co-founder and Director, and received major funding from the Canada 150 Fund.
+The Punjabi Language Oral History program, also featured on this site, is fundamentally driven by a commitment to community engagement, and involves students in the documentation and dissemination of Punjabi Canadian history.
+This commitment to local history was extended in 2017 with Dr. Murphy’s role in a Canada 150+ project entitled “Canada at 150+: Trauma, Memory, and the Story of Canada,” a series of art events in Vancouver that explore painful aspects of the story of Canada to be recognized as a part of the commemoration of the confederation of Canada in 2017.
+The project is being directed by the South Asian Canadian Histories Association (SACHA), of which Dr. Murphy is a co-founder; it received major funding from the Canada 150 Fund, as well as UBC, the City of Vancouver and the Canada Council for the Arts, with additional support from Simon Fraser University Woodward’s.

 The Harjit Kaur Sidhu Memorial program represents a major feature of our community engagement program.
 First of all, it celebtrates all the work being done for Punjabi by UBC students, who present Punjabi-language skits and possibly films (when a class has produced them in a given year).
 Secondly, awards are presented to student Punjabi-language essay contest winners and to a BC-based Punjabi-language writer, in recognition of “lifetime achievement.”
 This latter feature is designed to recognize and call attention to the great work being done for Punjabi in British Columbia.
 We also invite a scholar of Punjabi language, literature and/or culture, or an activist or artist, to address the university and/or broader community, to allow UBC students and faculty, and members of the wider community, to hear from both new and established figures who enrich our understanding and experience of Punjabi language and culture.
 See more in the link above under “Annual Event.”